cyclikal/cyckei/HELP.md

-# Cyckei Client Help
+# Cyckei Help
 #### A battery cycler written in Python 3
 ---

 ## Controlling the Server
 Cyckei uses a server background process to interface directly with Keithley instruments.
 This allows cycles to continue running even if the client is closed abruptly or becomes slow.
-The server is started automatically with the client, or can be started directly with the following command:
+Running `cyckei` will start both the server and the client, but they can be run independently with `cyckei-server` and `cyckei-client`.

-    python cyckei.pyw -s

-The server can be controlled from the "Server" menu of the client application.
+The server can be controlled from a taskbar applet created upon server start.

 ## Starting a cycle